By Mugdha Singh Mar. 31, 2020

 Indians undermine laws, circumvent them, or plainly and simply ignore them.

 Everyone keeps saying that we are in this together, but we are also in this as single, solitary individuals who need to channel all our will power and practice self-discipline like never before.
-I know it’s boring, I know you can’t stand your family in close proximity for 21 consecutive days, I know introspection is scary and solitude overrated, but we need to overcome all our fears, insecurities, exasperation, and annoyance if we want to survive these very strange and unprecedented times.
+I know it’s boring, I know you can’t stand your family in close proximity for months on end, I know introspection is scary and solitude overrated, but we need to overcome all our fears, insecurities, exasperation, and annoyance if we want to survive these very strange and unprecedented times.
 Will we be able to rise to the occasion?
 Only time will tell.

-And while we hope to regulate ourselves for the next 21 days (or perhaps longer) let us not take matters into our own hands and start to forcefully regulate others!
+And while we hope to regulate ourselves, let us not take matters into our own hands and start to forcefully regulate others!
 All we can do is change our behaviour, adapt to the new normal and appeal to the better sense of others to practice self-discipline, too.

 We are simply too many of us for the law to keep an eye on each one of us.
 And that is where we come in, for once we need to be accountable for our own actions that not only directly affect our chance of survival, but also of others around us!
 Because we now know, “Aapka, aur hum sab ka baap kaun hai?
 Ek 0.14 micron ke size wala virus.”